 Please note that these are merely the University’s minimum requirements and that the College makes conditional offers of A*AA in scientific subjects at A-level as an entry requirement.
 Almost all of the applicants to St John's will obtain at least A*AA grades at A-level.
 Whilst the College is prepared to consider applications from candidates offering a third A-level in a subject other than those listed above, it should be stressed that this will be exceptional.

 Our assessment of your academic potential will be based on a combination of past examination results, NSAA results, the confidential report that we ask your school to write, as well as the interviews.
 The main purpose of the interviews is to help us to set this information in a wider perspective and to find out more about your motivation and aptitude for the Cambridge course and profession.
 We try to conduct our interviews in a friendly and informal manner and you should not feel daunted by the prospect of them.
-Three interviews are held for each candidate, of about 20 minutes each, detailed below.
+Three interviews are held for each candidate, of about 20 minutes each, detailed below:

-The first interview is conducted by the Tutor handling your application and a Vet.
+The Aptitude for Veterinary Medicine interview is conducted by the Tutor handling your application and a Vet.
 This interview focuses on professional development and the wider aspects of Veterinary Medicine.
 You will be asked what your motivation is to study Veterinary Medicine as a vocation, and to show any relevant experience you have in animal care or caring in general.
 Obviously some practical experience, for example by helping at a local veterinary surgery, is likely to provide a very useful basis for discussion at interview, although we appreciate that this is not always easy to obtain.
 The interview will also explore a number of general questions about your understanding of Veterinary Medicine and related topics.

-The second interview is given by the Director of Pre-Clinical Studies and a Fellow in one of the basic veterinary medical sciences.
+The Scientific Reasoning interview is given by the Director of Pre-Clinical Studies and a Fellow in one of the basic veterinary medical sciences.
 This academically-based interview will draw together ideas which you have studied in your different subjects at school.
 The aim is to see if you can apply concepts which you have already met in ways which you have not encountered before.
 The interview is normally divided into two approximately-equal parts.
 One will typically explore a problem which may be loosely-related to veterinary medicine.
 The other will be designed to test your scientific reasoning skills as you link together concepts from the basic sciences to address a problem which you have not met before.

-The third interview is given by the Director of Studies for Veterinary Sciences and a Vet.
+The Clinical Reasoning interview is given by the Director of Studies for Veterinary Sciences and a Vet.
 This interview will cover aspects specific to your aspirations in Veterinary Medicine, compared to the first interview which is likely to be more wide ranging.
 Although it is likely that you will be asked a few questions about your schoolwork, the interview will not be an oral examination of your academic progress and no special preparation is necessary or desirable.

 To book places at Departmental Open Days, or for more information you should contact 01223 337701, or email firstname.lastname@example.org.